Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Methodology

 \subsection{Preliminaries}

 Let $f$ be a neural network trained for text classification.
-Similar to \citet{NEURIPS2020_ecb287ff,zhao-etal-2024-explaining}, we define concepts as vectors of the same dimensionality as the residual stream of $f$.
-Let $\ell$ be the index of a layer, $\textbf{h}^\ell \in \mathbb{R}^d$ is the latent vector in the residual stream at that layer.
-It contains the sequence-level information necessary for the prediction of the model.
-We aim to decompose $\textbf{h}^\ell$ into a linear combination of $m$ sparse features.
+Similar to \citet{NEURIPS2020_ecb287ff,zhao-etal-2024-explaining}, we define concepts as vectors in $\mathbb{R}^p$.
+For a layer index $\ell$, let $\textbf{h}^\ell \in \mathbb{R}^d$ denote the residual-stream representation at that layer, which captures the sequence-level information used for prediction.
+We aim to approximate the hidden state $\textbf{h}^\ell$ using a combination of $m$ sparse concept vectors.
+We denote by $\hat{\textbf{h}}^{\ell}$ the resulting reconstruction of $\textbf{h}^\ell$ obtained from this sparse combination.

-SAEs learn a higher-dimensional sparse representation of $\textbf{h}^\ell$.
-They consist of encoder and decoder that attempt to reconstruct the input embedding from this representation:

-where $\sigma$ is an activation function.
-The columns of $W^{dec} \in \mathbb{R}^{d \times m}$ can be understood as the directions of the concepts extracted in the embedding space.
-A popular choice for $\sigma$ is the TopK activation function as it enables to fix the number of non-zeros values in $\textbf{z}$ to $k$ per input, thereby always having the same number of allocated features per embedding to reconstruct.
-The training loss for TopK SAEs is often presented as:

-where $\alpha > 0$.
-It is trained to minimize the reconstruction error between $\textbf{h}$ and $\hat{\textbf{h}}$.
-An auxiliary loss $\mathcal{L}_{\text{aux}}$ can be combined to mitigate the premature emergence of dead features.
-These are defined as the coefficients in $\textbf{z}$ that no longer activate for any input beyond a certain training threshold.
-A high proportion of dead features hinders the SAE representational capacity.
-A popular choice for $\mathcal{L}_{\text{aux}}$ is the auxiliary loss introduced in \citet{gao_scaling_2024} inspired by the "ghost grads" method \cite{ghost_grads}.
-We select this auxiliary loss for our method presented in Section \ref{sec:our_method}.